 Explore Mindful Schools’ upcoming events, workshops, and trainings to expand your mindfulness practice and teaching.
 We offer programming for all levels of experience.

 Continue your learning journey and cultivate emotional balance.
-In this course, learn practices to regulate your emotions and create greater emotional freedom.
+In this 6-week online course, learn practices to regulate your emotions and create greater emotional freedom.
 Based on the latest scientific research.
-Prerequisite: Mindfulness Fundamentals.

-Invest in mindfulness as a professional development training for yourself, your faculty, and your staff to create new possibilities for learning, growth, and development at your school.
+Invest in mindfulness as a professional development training for your faculty, staff, and school community.
+Build a sustainable schoolwide program.

 Why Mindful Educators?